Join Testnet Subnet

 touch .env

-Copy and paste the .env.example variables to the newly generated .env file.
-The main variable required to run the subnet node in this documentation is the DEV_RPC variable.
+Copy and paste the `.env.example` variables to the newly generated `.env` file.
+The main variable required to run the subnet node in this documentation is the `DEV_RPC` variable.

-Run in DEBUG Mode (Optional)
+<summary>Run in DEBUG Mode (Optional)</summary>

 Configure your logger and set the debug level to DEBUG to show the debug messages.